CyberCat-Institute/CyberCat-Institute.github.io/_posts/2024-07-05-usefulness-models.md

 ---
 layout: post
-title: Compositionality and the mass customization of economic models
+title: "Compositionality and the mass customization of economic models"
 author: Philipp Zahn
 categories: [compositionality,model,economics]
 excerpt: "Are economic models useful for making decisions?
 One might expect that